alexander-hergert/rest-countries-api/README.md

 - Add components for HomePage and InnerPage.
 - Create pages and setup routes.
 - SharedLayout/ style an setup menu mobile and desktop view.
+Setup themes with daisyUI.
+- Create theme slice and add functionality to theme switching in Menu.

 ### Built with